astec-stfc/nala/docs/source/Architecture/Element.rst

 .. _electrical-and-manufacturer:

-Electrical and Manufacturer Information
+Electrical, Manufacturer and Reference Information
 ---------------------------------------

-Other useful sets of information about an :py:class:`Element <nala.models.element.Element>` include electrical and manufacturer information, stored in :py:class:`ElectricalElement <nala.models.electrical.ElectricalElement>` and :py:class:`ManufacturerElement <nala.models.manufacturer.ManufacturerElement>`, respectively.
+Other useful sets of information about an :py:class:`Element <nala.models.element.Element>` include electrical, manufacturer and reference information, stored in :py:class:`ElectricalElement <nala.models.electrical.ElectricalElement>`, :py:class:`ManufacturerElement <nala.models.manufacturer.ManufacturerElement>`, and :py:class:`ManufacturerElement <nala.models.reference.ReferenceElement>`, respectively.

+These classes can be used to store additional metadata about an element that may be useful for maintenance, procurement, or documentation purposes.

 The attributes of these classes are as follows:

 Electrical